mgijsberti/styleguide-kss-phantomcss/README.md

 ## Testing living styleguide

-The first step is to set the baseline.
-Phantomcss will generate screenshots in the test/report/screenshots folder.
+The first step is to make a baseline.
+PhantomCss will generate screenshots in the test/report/screenshots folder.
+These screenshots will serve as a baseline.

 ## Setup baseline